Specific language impairment: Outcome

 Longitudinal studies indicate that problems are largely resolved by five years in around 40% of 4-year-olds with SLI.
 However, for children who still have significant language difficulties at school entry low levels of literacy are common, even for children who receive specialist help, and educational attainments are typically poor.
 Poor outcomes are most common in cases where comprehension as well as expressive language is affected.
 There is also evidence that the nonverbal IQ of children with SLI decreases over the course of development.

 SLI is associated with a high rate of psychiatric disorder.
 For instance, Conti-Ramsden and Botting (2004) found that 64% of a sample of 11-year-olds with SLI scored above a clinical threshold on a questionnaire for psychiatric difficulties, and 36% were regularly bullied, compared with 12% of comparison children.
 In the longer-term, studies of adult outcomes of children with SLI find elevated rates of unemployment, social isolation and psychiatric disorder.
 However, most studies focused on children with severe problems, where comprehension as well as expressive language was affected.
 Better outcomes are found for children who have milder difficulties and do not require special educational provision.

 Prevalence

 Epidemiological surveys, in the US and Canada, estimated the prevalence of SLI in five-year-olds at around 7%.
-However, neither study adopted the stringent "discrepancy" criteria of the Diagnostic and Statistical Manual of Mental Disorders or ICD-10; SLI was diagnosed if the child scored below cut-off on standardized language tests, but had a nonverbal IQ of 90 or above and no other exclusionary criteria.
+However, neither study adopted the stringent "discrepancy" criteria of the Diagnostic and Statistical Manual of Mental Disorders (DSM) or ICD-10; SLI was diagnosed if the child scored below cut-off on standardized language tests, but had a nonverbal IQ of 90 or above and no other exclusionary criteria.